olov/ng-annotate/README.md

 Use the `--single_quotes` option to output `'$scope'` instead of `"$scope"`.

-Use the `--regexp` option in case you want to restrict matching further (rarely used).
+Use the `--regexp` option to restrict matching further or to expand matching.
 See description further down.

 Use the `--plugin` option to load a user plugin with the provided path (*experimental*, 0.9.x may change API).
 See [plugin-example.js](plugin-example.js) for more info.